MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

    steps need to be followed to initialize the crypto-device on the board.
 Begin the initialization process by **running the firmware without the WINC1500 Xplained Pro board attached**.
-The firmware will automatically guide you through this process with instructions from EDBG serial port output messages.
-4. Plug USB cable from PC into **Target USB** port on the SAMG55 Xplained Pro.
+The firmware will automatically guide you through this process with instructions from EDBG serial port output messages.4.
+Plug USB cable from PC into **Target USB** port on the SAMG55 Xplained Pro.
    Once the firmware is loaded, the board communicates with the scripts on the PC via this port as an HID device.
 5. Plug USB cable from PC into **EDBG USB** port on the SAMG55 Xplained Pro.